NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 import omni.usd
 ```

-## Step 2.2: Model and Position Item Class
+### Step 2.2: Model and Position Item Class

 Next, let's set up our Model class and Position Item class.
-The Model class tracks the positon and scale of the selected object and because we will be obtaining the position directly from USD, the Position Item class doesn't contain anything.
+The Model class tracks the positon and scale of the selected object and because you will be obtaining the position directly from USD, the Position Item class doesn't contain anything.

 ```python
 from omni.ui import scene as sc